GoesToEleven/golang-web-dev/042_mongodb/10_hands-on/README.md

 # Use packages

-Modify our session code to use these two packages:
+Modify our session code in "starting-code" to use these packages:

 1. controllers
 1. models